-(former), Fellow in Thanatology Room 2021 School of Education
+(former), Fellow in Thanatology

+Office: Room 2124 School of Education

-Phone: (919) 530-6182
+Phone: (919) 530-6182 Email: pwhiting@nccu.edu

-Office:

-Email: pwhiting@nccu.edu

-All office hours will be virtual unless you make other arrangements with Office Hours: me.
-You may schedule with me virtually on these days: Tuesday 4-7pm and Thursday 5-7pm.
+Office Hours: All office hours will be virtual unless you make arrangements to meet on campus.
+You may schedule with me virtually on these days: Monday 2-4pm; Tuesday 4-7pm; Wednesday 1-4pm; and Thursday 5-7pm.
 Additionally, I can arrange other times if this works better for your schedule.
-Please email me to schedule a Zoom meeting with me.
-Here is the link to my personal zoom room: https://nccuedu.zoom.us/j/4211644943
+Please email me to schedule a WebEx meeting with me. https://nccu.webex.com/meet/pwhiting